-There are certain guidelines for securely anchoring for the night, but sometimes things just don’t work out.
+There are certain guidelines for securely anchoring a boat for the night, but try as you might, sometimes things just don’t work out.
 When they don’t, it helps to get good pictures.

 Attend to the Tide

 Enroute from our Fort Lauderdale vacation back to Beaufort SC, we were pushing hard to make as many miles as possible each day.

 We left Jekyll Island, Georgia at 6 AM, though the tide was low.
 Consequently, we got into some very shallow water at the north end of Jekyll Creek.
 I grounded us briefly where a smaller creek flowed in, so Tom (who has more experience with grounding the boat) took over and maneuvered off the shoal.
 All in all the going was far slower than we wanted.
 Though we enjoyed the beautiful scenery of south Georgia.

 I’d lobbied for a day offshore.
 The weather forecast a south east wind, we could sail, stop the noisy motor for a while, and get farther than if we stayed on the meandering ICW.
 In reality, once we were out in the ocean the light wind blew east north east, a headwind that was not enough to be helpful, just enough to make the ride uncomfortable.

 After motor sailing hard all day against wind and current, we made Wassaw Bay Inlet just before sundown, with the wind finally picking up – from the wrong direction.

 Faced with the choice of continuing on overnight, we opted to head into the inlet as fast as we could.
 We weren’t prepared to stay out on the ocean, as we’d reach our destination, Port Royal Inlet, in the middle of the night.